EileenDDM/EDevereux_PM/README.md

     <main>
         <section>
             <h2>About Me</h2>
             <p>Hello!
 I'm Eileen Devereux Dailey, a Product Manager with 7 years of experience in the B2B SaaS industry, developing product-oriented projects for technology startups, doing market & customer research and financial analysis.
-Most recently as a Platform PM at a technology company specializing in communication applications for education organizations, where I led the Platform Engineering Team overseeing the application’s authentication and user management system.</p>
+Most recently as a Platform PM at a technology company specializing in communication applications for education organizations, where I led the Platform Engineering Team overseeing the application’s authentication and user management system.
+Some projects I worked on from design to launch include:</p>
+                <li>A new User Management System</li>
+                <li>New web and mobile authentication and login flows</li>
+                <li>A file management service for users to upload, store and share files in web and mobile applications</li>
+                <li>A translation service that integrated Google Translate with Apptegy's web and mobile applications</li>
+                <li>External services integrations with an internal tool that automated the build and update of Android & iOS mobile apps</li>
         </section>

         <section>